-Structure will be on the front burner as we really will place a lot of value on the process of graduating from the RED level to the BLUE level.
-Every athlete will be evaluated and when a level change is offered, it will be a true signal that growth and skill knowledge is progressing appropriately.
+Structure is always on the front burner as we really will place a lot of value on the process of graduating from the RED level to the BLUE level.
+Every athlete is evaluated and when a level change is offered, it will be a true signal that growth and skill knowledge is progressing appropriately.
 The STAR coaching staff has its eyes focused on further development of all our training levels with greater standardization of skill advancements.

 In this next quad, we will be working very hard with our age group program establishing sound guidelines in stroke mechanics.
 We want to afford as many age group swimmers at STAR the opportunity to compete locally, regionally, and nationally.
 We want to build a better program each year that offers those swimmers who have high goals the opportunity to reach their goal and yet balance our program with fun through friendships that develop.